-A student who needs to interrupt his/her program at Southern States University for the current quarter may apply to the Office of the Registrar by completing a Request for Leave of Absence Form by the add/drop deadline.
-The leave of absence form if granted allows students to take a one quarter break.
+A student who needs to interrupt their studies at Southern States University may do so for up to one (1) year by submitting a Request for Leave of Absence Form by the add/drop deadline each quarter to the Officer of the Registrar.
+The leave of absence request, if granted, allows students to take up to one (1) academic year of leave.